 - How many vehicles are there?

 All of these factors affect the process.
 One job we did last year took three months to complete.
-However, it was more than 19,000 pieces of equipment that needed old graphics removed, and new vinyl applied, and the vehicles were scattered across America.
+However, it was more than 17,000 pieces of equipment that needed old graphics removed, new vinyl applied, and the vehicles were scattered across North America.

 The Rush Job

 Sometimes customers will come to us with a rush job.
 And I have to say overall, we’re really good at accommodating customer’s needs, but we never rush so fast as to affect the quality of our product.
 Yes, time is money, but poor quality can cause losses.
 A “rush” is not always the best procedure.
 Have you noticed graphics on the road such as vehicle wraps, signs, and billboards, that looked rushed?
 And think about this, is a rushed, poorly executed, fleet graphic how you want your organization represented and remembered?